eclipse-tractusx/traceability-foss/docs/concept/#578-consistent-null-values/#578-consistent-null-values.md

 In this example, the amount of counted characters should be 10 ("blank" + " " + "test") instead of 43.

 ![null-value-input-only-spaces.png](null-value-input-only-spaces.png)
-Here no characters should be counted and the input should not be accepted.
+Here, no characters should be counted and the input should not be accepted.

 # References
 https://miro.com/app/board/uXjVO5JVoho=/?moveToWidget=3458764580844404410&cot=10